armory/documentation/_install_guide/jenkins.md

 order: 50
 ---

+# What To Expect
+This guide should include:
+- Configuring Jenkins (or multiple masters) as a trigger to kick-off pipelines

 # Continuous Integration (CI)
 Spinnaker's goal is to leverage existing CI solutions to build and produce an artifact that can be deployed.